9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-Because the function\'s argument `a` is never used in the body of the
+Because the function's argument `a` is never used in the body of the
 function, due to being shadowed by the `let`-bound `a`, the argument can
 have any type at all.